sikozonpc/Web-Scraper/README.md

-# Anime-Manager
+# Anime Web Manager
-Constatly updates animes in the background, and notifies the user about new episodes.
+Constatly scraps the web for new episodes (animes), and notifies the user about new episodes.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ## Prerequisites

 What things you need to install the software and how to install them
-### NOTE: Haven't tested this software on linux or mac.
+### NOTE: Haven't tested this software on Linux or Mac.

 ```
 pip install pillow